Understand your company's position and learn more about the options available

 The advert is usually placed in the Gazette seven days after the petition has been served.
 This quickly escalates the seriousness of your position, and considerably reduces your ability to save the company.

-As far as the courts are concerned the company’s potential winding up begins when the petition is presented, making any movement of company assets after this time recoverable by the liquidator if a winding up order is later granted under Section 127 of the Insolvency Act 1986.
+As far as the courts are concerned the company’s potential winding up begins when the petition is presented, making any movement of company assets after this time reversable by the liquidator if a winding up order is later granted under Section 127 of the Insolvency Act 1986.

 You may have heard of a winding up petition being presented on ‘just and equitable grounds,’ but this refers to a different type of petition than those presented by creditors claiming insolvency.

 If there is a shareholder dispute – for example, a deadlock on decisions in the boardroom or a shareholder who believes the company is being mismanaged - they may be able to take action using this type of petition.
-A company may also be wound up on 'just and equitable' grounds in a matter of public interest.
+A company may also be wound up on 'just and equitable' grounds in the matter of public interest.

 Can’t pay CBILS or Bounce Back Loan?